 How lucky we are to live in such a beautiful, vibrant landscape.
-Our seasons are distinct and fall is no different.
+Our seasons are distinct, and fall in New Mexico arguably takes the cake.
 With all of its changing colors, New Mexico’s fall leaves are not to be missed.
-Take a road trip and visit them all.
-I’m sure that counts as a field trip of some kind.
+Take a road trip to visit them all, but don’t forget to savor the views in your own backyard.

 We’d like to thank Manzano Day School for sponsoring this Guide to Fall Leaves.